 2) Transferable or portable skills are those you bring to a specific job.
 This is the reason why interviewers ask, “What could you offer the company?”
 Transferable skills are important because companies strive to look for quality employees that would improve the development of the workforce.

-Portable skills include problem solving, team leader potential, organized, writing and communication skills, customer service oriented, time and project management, and good with numbers and budget.
-This kind of skills varies depending on the experience and versatility of each job candidate.
+Portable skills include problem-solving, team leader potential, organization, writing and communication skills, customer service oriented, time and project management, and good with numbers and budget.
+This kind of skill varies depending on the experience and versatility of each job candidate.

 3) Personal traits determine who you are.
 In a job interview, one of the most common things an employer says is “Tell me something about yourself.”
 Your response is vital because it would set the tone for the rest of the interview.

-Personal traits include good judgment, well organized, analytical, goal oriented, flexible, creative and many more.
+Personal traits include good judgment, being well organized, analytical, goal-oriented, flexible, creative, and many more.
 Try to sell yourself in as modest as possible within a limited time.